TholUccaKool/WorkoutMealprep-PWA-Final/README.md

 ## Notes
 - Content and images are placeholders for demo purposes.
-- This is a prototype no real data storage or backend is included.
+- This is a prototype—no real data storage or backend is included.